 However, in a number of cases, deep aquifers can possess good drinking waters with high well yields.
-One example of an excellent aquifer, meeting these conditions is given by the Botucatu sandstone of Brazil, Uruguay, Paraguay and Argentina with well over 1 M. Km2 of extension and several hundred meters thickness (see Section 3.5).
+One example of an excellent aquifer, meeting these conditions is given by the Botucatu sandstone of Brazil, Uruguay, Paraguay and Argentina with several hundred thousand Km2 of extension and several hundred meters thickness (see Section 3.5) (Kimmelman e Silva, A.A. et al, 1989; Montaño, J. and Pessi, M.; 1988; Reboucas, A. da Cunha, 1988).

-This sandstone contains one of the largest aquifers of the world with very high permeability and poorly mineralized waters.
+This sandstone contains one of the largest aquifers of the world with very high permeability1 and poorly mineralized waters.
 The main problem is related to its difficult access due to the aquifer depth (which frequently exceeds 1,000 m.) and the presence of basaltic rock very expensive to drill through.
 On the other hand, due to the high piezometric levels (frequently giving place to artesian conditions) extraction costs are low.
 In spite of these special favorable characteristics, this aquifer has been used in a limited way in the areas in which its access (through drilling) is more difficult and expensive.
 Only recent a relatively significant number of wells have been drilled for urban water supply purposes.